-In accordance with the DoD guidance issued in March 2020 designating the Defense Industrial Base as a critical infrastructure workforce, our U.S. production facilities have continued to operate in support of essential products and services required to meet national security commitments to the U.S. Government and the U.S. military, however, facility closures or work slowdowns or temporary stoppages could occur.
+In accordance with the Department of Homeland Security's identification of the Defense Industrial Base as a critical infrastructure sector in March 2020, our U.S. production facilities have continued to operate in support of essential products and services required to meet national security commitments to the U.S. Government and the U.S. military.
+Although we are designated as a critical infrastructure workforce, operations have been adjusted in response to the pandemic, including, most significantly, a reduction in the F-35 production rate due primarily to supplier delays and a temporary schedule adjustment for the F-35 production workforce in Fort Worth, Texas, and additional production delays, facility closures, work slowdowns, or temporary stoppages could occur.
 In addition, other countries have different practices and policies that can affect our international operations and the operations of our suppliers and customers.
-For example, we had a brief pause in operations at the F-35 Final Assembly and Check Out (FACO) facilities in Japan and Italy in March in observance of such countries' COVID-19 policies and additional closures could occur, and we are seeing impacts from base closures and travel restrictions both within and outside the U.S. In many cases facilities are not operating under full staffing as a result of COVID-19, which could have a longer-term impact.
-Flight test operations and training are being impacted by travel restrictions as a result of COVID-19, which could delay our deliveries to customers.
-We also have some limited operations that are not designated as critical infrastructure and therefore have been mandated to close or operate at only minimum basic operations.
-However, these closures to date have not been material.
+For example, we had a brief pause in operations at the F-35 Final Assembly and Check Out (FACO) facilities in Japan and Italy in March in observance of such countries' COVID-19 policies.
+Additional closures could occur, and base closures, travel restrictions, and quarantine requirements both within and outside the U.S. have affected our business.
+In many cases facilities are not operating under full staffing as a result of COVID-19, which could have an indeterminate longer-term impact.
+Flight test operations and training are being impacted by travel restrictions as a result of COVID-19, which has delayed some deliveries to customers, although we have worked to mitigate these impacts.
+We also have some limited operations.
+However, these closures to date have not been material to our operating results or financial condition.

-The U.S. Government has taken actions in response to COVID-19 to increase progress payments in new and existing contracts and accelerate contract awards through increased use of Undefinitized Contracting Actions (UCAs) to provide cash flow and liquidity for companies in the Defense Industrial Base, including large prime contractors like Lockheed Martin and smaller suppliers.
-We are implementing multiple actions to help support certain suppliers affected by COVID-19, including accelerating payments of over \$150 million to our small and medium-sized supply chain partners, and paying the first \$50 million of an additional \$450 million in accelerated payments to our global supply base as a result of the actions taken by the DoD in changing the progress payment policy.
-As described in Item 1A, Risk Factors of our Annual Report on Form 10-K, we rely on other companies to provide materials, major components and products, and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
-An extended period of global supply chain disruption caused by the response to COVID-19 could impact our ability to perform on our contracts.
-To date, we have identified a number of suppliers that have potential delivery impacts due to COVID-19 and, if we are not able to implement alternatives or other mitigations, deliveries and other milestones on affected programs could be adversely impacted.
+The U.S. Government has taken actions in response to COVID-19 to increase the progress payment rates in new and existing contracts and accelerate contract awards to provide cash flow and liquidity for companies in the Defense Industrial Base, including large prime contractors like Lockheed Martin and smaller suppliers.
+We continue to proactively monitor our supply chain and have implemented multiple actions to help mitigate the effects of COVID-19, including accelerating payments to suppliers within our global supply base as a result of the actions taken by the DoD in changing the progress payment policy.
+We plan to continue to accelerate payments to the supply chain for the remainder of the year in order to mitigate COVID-19 risks, prioritizing impacted suppliers and small businesses.
+As described in Item 1A, Risk Factors of our Annual Report on Form 10-K, we rely on other companies and the U.S. Government to provide materials, major components and products, and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
+Many of these suppliers also supply parts for commercial aviation businesses which have been more significantly impacted by the pandemic due to the impacts on these markets.
+Global supply chain disruption caused by the response to COVID-19 could impact our ability to perform on our contracts.
+We have identified a number of suppliers that have had potential delivery impacts due to COVID-19 and are working to manage those impacts.
+However, if we are not able to implement alternatives or other mitigations, deliveries and other milestones on affected programs could be adversely impacted.